-Provides Access.
+Provide Access.
 The Archives supports researchers of all kinds by providing the widest possible access to the materials.

 Collect & Preserve.The Archives collects, preserves, and makes accessible college records, rare books, and special collections that relate to the teaching and mission of the college.

-Protects Gordon's Cultural Heritage.
+Protect Gordon's Cultural Heritage.
 The Archives strives to collect and promote material representing a diverse prospective of the College's history.

-Encourages Discovery.
+Encourage Discovery.
 The Archives enriches the curriculum of the College by providing opportunity for first-hand research and discovery of rare texts.